Thanksgiving for Baptism

 You have the words of eternal life.

-P: The holy gospel according to Mark, the 1st chapter.
+The holy gospel according to John, the 20th chapter.

 Glory to you, O Lord.

 When it was evening on that day, the first day of the week, and the doors of the house where the disciples had met were locked for fear of the Jews, Jesus came and stood among them and said, ‘Peace be with you.’
 20After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.
 21Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, so I send you.’
 22When he had said this, he breathed on them and said to them, ‘Receive the Holy Spirit.
 23If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.’

 24 But Thomas (who was called the Twin), one of the twelve, was not with them when Jesus came.
 25So the other disciples told him, ‘We have seen the Lord.’
 But he said to them, ‘Unless I see the mark of the nails in his hands and put my finger in the mark of the nails and my hand in his side, I will not believe.’

 26 A week later his disciples were again in the house, and Thomas was with them.
 Although the doors were shut, Jesus came and stood among them and said, ‘Peace be with you.’
 27Then he said to Thomas, ‘Put your finger here and see my hands.
 Reach out your hand and put it in my side.
 Do not doubt but believe.’
 28Thomas answered him, ‘My Lord and my God!’
 29Jesus said to him, ‘Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe.’